-is an Italian pianist, composer, artist and acoustic engineer.
+Renzo Vitale is an Italian pianist, composer, sound designer, acoustic engineer and artist.
 His creative process involves an interrogation of the dichotomy of music and science, which inspires his endless commitment on questioning about human perception.

-Renzo Vitale holds a PhD in Acoustics from RWTH University (Germany), two Master degrees (in Electronic Engineering and in Piano) as well as further studies in electronic music, composition and conducting.
+Renzo Vitale holds a PhD in Acoustical Engineering from RWTH University (Germany), two Master degrees (in Electronic Engineering and in Piano) as well as further studies in electronic music, composition and conducting.

 His research encompasses architectural acoustics, psychoacoustics, and music communication.
 Previously he has been a research scholar at the Institute of Technical Acoustics

 Vitale's numerous accolades for his research include prizes (DEGA

 2012 marks the release of his first piano solo album, self-produced, titled ZEROSPACE

 .
 Recorded at Avatar Studios

 New York City by Jay Newland